 - Methods and analyses for creating decolonial economic projects. - El Cambalache as a contemporary example of an anti-capitalist and non-hierarchical project. - Investigating the economic history(s) of the Americas.
 These history(s) have been attacked and made invisible by the coloniality of capitalist power.
-We will focus on how to apply a decolonial perspective and practice to research within community and academic spaces. - Practicing consumption from a decolonial perspective.
+We will focus on how to apply a decolonial perspective and practice to research within community and academic spaces. - Coloniality in women's health, specifically midwifery, and creating other visions of health and well-being - Practicing consumption from a decolonial perspective.